S k i l l

 In Lesson 4 we saw how to take 1% and 10% of a number simply by placing the decimal point.
 Those should be basic skills.
 What is more, from 1% we can calculate 2%, 3%, and so on.
 While from 10% we can easily calculate 20%, 30% and any multiple of 10%.

 In Lesson 28 we saw how to solve percent problems by understanding that a percent is a ratio.
-Here, we will see how to find the Amount with a minimum amount of writing.
+Here, we will continue those problems -- we will see how to find the Amount with a minimum amount of writing.
 And in Section 3 we will see how to find the Base.

 We begin with the elementary question: